the story: Sisko and Dukat struggle to survive each other when they are marooned.

 what it's all about: It sounds so simple, when you describe the episode like that, like so many other episodes from throughout the franchise, but it's so, so much more than that, too.
 Simply put, it's one of the most crucial episodes of the series.

-When the epic-length arc ended earlier in the season, Dukat's decent into madness began when he saw his daughter gunned down ("Sacrifice of Angels").
+When the epic-length arc ended earlier in the season, Dukat's decent into madness began after seeing his daughter gunned down ("Sacrifice of Angels").
 Actually, that arc may be said to have gained all its significance from that moment, because it was the definitive turning point for Dukat.
-Previously he had attempted to rehabilitate his image as the Cardassian who represented the oppressive Occupation of Bajor, who had somehow success in that regard, to a point, and actually lost everything, until he turned to the Dominion to help him regain it.
+Previously he had attempted to rehabilitate his image as the Cardassian who represented the oppressive Occupation of Bajor, who had somehow succeeded in that regard, to a point, and then lost everything again, until he turned to the Dominion to help him regain it.
 That much might almost have been forgivable, too, but then he lost his daughter, went mad, and then became Emissary of the Pah-wraiths, Sisko's (Emissary of the Prophets) opposite number.
 The end wasn't yet in sight, but seeing Dukat embrace his fate is the whole point of "Waltz."

 Which is to say, "Waltz" is the point where Dukat becomes the unquestionable archvillain of the series.

 To do so, he has to be placed opposite Sisko right from the start.
 In a lot of ways, the episode also repositions Sisko, whose previous archfoe was a Starfleet turncoat named Michael Eddington.
 Few fans remember Eddington, but everyone knows Dukat, and not just because he was always so prominent.
 Until "Waltz," no one had gotten under Sisko's skin quite like Eddington ("For the Uniform").
 But there were a lot of mitigating circumstances in that affair.
 There's nothing to mistake about this one.